Policy on Completing School Forms

 Therefore, school forms can only be completed for those patients who have had an in-office visit within the past 6 months.
 This is a medical liability and safety issue, and exceptions will not be made.

 Remember, a failure to plan on your part does NOT constitute an emergency on our part.
-We simply do not have the bandwidth to cope with the deluge of forms which flood our office at the end of each summer, and it is neither medically advisable nor fair to expect our providers to drop everything and complete last-minute forms for a child who has not been recently evaluated.
+We simply do not have the bandwidth to cope with the deluge of forms which flood our office at the end of each summer, and it is neither medically advisable nor fair to expect our clinicians and staff to drop everything and complete last-minute forms for a child who has not been recently evaluated.
 School health forms are typically provided to families of returning students in the spring, before the end of the school year.
 Rising kindergarteners receive the forms in the early summer.
 Therefore, plan ahead and schedule your back to school appointment as soon as your forms are available in the spring or early summer.
 If you wait until late summer to call, you are unlikely to secure an appointment before the first day of school.

 In order to facilitate the process, please pay attention to the following checklist: